 - Best iOS Apps with Siri Shortcuts Integration

-What’s your take on Shortcuts app?
+What’s your take on the Shortcuts app?
 Do you find it user-friendly?
 Share your thoughts about it.
 Give a try to our iOS app and stay tuned with us via Facebook and Twitter so that you never miss our latest stories.